Startups

 Startup SaaS Valuations – Conclusion

 If you work with a SaaS marketing agency or a SaaS consultant, they may or may not know about proper SaaS valuations.
-Therefore, you need to make your own research.
+Therefore, you need to do your own research.
 Apparently, you already do!

 So, everything that you’ve read so far has led you to this moment.
 Now all you need to do is utilize this information to calculate your startup’s value.
 Remember, it all starts by first deciding what your SaaS multiple is.